 Interment will be in the Fairview Cemetery in West Hartford Friday Oct.
 18 at 1:30.
 Donations may be made in her memory to Planned Parenthood or the Carter Center.
 To sign the online guestbook please visit hawleylincolnmemorial.com.

-To send flowers to Florence's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Florence Karp Rakusin, please visit our floral store.